How to Request Time Extensions in Construction Contracts

 Time extension request should also consider the following:

-- Insurances and other bonds will need to be re-issued to cover extend periods
+- Insurances and bonds will need to be re-issued to cover extended periods.

-- Winter days are shorter or less productive than summer days
+- Winter days are shorter and typically less productive than summer days.

-- Be sure that the time extension requested is enough to cover all delays including additional items that might be affected
+- Requested extensions should be sufficient to cover all delays, including additional items that might be affected.

 Sample Letter Approving a Time Extension: